Excel plug-in for TinyButStrong

 $TBS->Show() // Force the result to bas donwload as an Excel file.

-include the file 'tbs_plugin_excel.php'.
+Include the file 'tbs_plugin_excel.php'.
 This can be after the TBS object variable is created.

-This plug-in requires TBS version 3.0.5 or higher.
+This plug-in version 1.1.x requires TBS version 3.6.2 or higher.

-Installation mode: Manual.
+You have to install the plugin in manual mode.
 The plug-in should be installed before to call the LoadTemplate() method.

 Example: